MicrosoftTranslator/DocumentTranslation/docs/index.md

 It can translate Office documents (Word, Excel, PowerPoint), HTML documents, PDF documents, Outlook Messages, Markdown, MHTML, plain text, RTF and XLIFF files.

 It comes in a Windows UI and a command line interface.
-It is built on .Net 5.
-The command line interface runs on Linux, MacOS and Windows.
+The command line interface runs on Linux, MacOS and Windows, any system that a [.Net 5 runtime](https://dotnet.microsoft.com/download/dotnet/5.0) is available for.

 -------------------
 ## Content